Finis Conner: Seagate Technology

-Conner left Seagate (with $12 million in Seagate stock) to enjoy a semi-retirement.
+Conner left Seagate, with $12 million in Seagate stock, to enjoy a semi-retirement.

 Conner Peripherals

-In 1985 John Squires left Miniscribe and with financing from Terry Johnson (another Miniscribe founder) founded CoData to work on a new 3.5-inch disk drive.
-With a prototype of their product completed, Squires and Johnson in late 1985 approached Conner about joining Codata.
-In 1986, Conner merged his then defunct company Conner Peripherals into Squires and Johnson's CoData, adopting the name Conner Peripherals for the merged entity.
-Conner had trouble finding financing from venture capitalists, so he approached Compaq Computer, which was looking for a new disk drive for a portable computer that was under development.
-Compaq provided $12 million of capital and by 1987 (the first year of mass production), Conner had sold $113 million in 3.5" HDDs - with 90% going Compaq.
-The first 3.5-inch product was the CP340 HDD with a capacity of 20 MBytes.
-The subsequent HDD, CP341, established the popularity of the ATA interface supplied by Western Digital.
-By 1990, Conner Peripherals was the fastest growing start-up company in the history of US commerce, beating the competition with HDDs that were lighter, more compact, and consumed less power.
-According to Finis Conner, one key aspect of success was to buy all the components (heads, disks, motors, chips) from other manufacturers but to excel in high-volume assembly and manufacturing.
-Conner peripherals was merged into Seagate in February 1996 at which point he left the company.
-For its fiscal year ending December 31, 1995 Conner reported about $2.4 billion in revenue compared to Seagate's fiscal year revenue of $4.5 billion.
+In 1985, John Squires left MiniScribe and with financing from Terry Johnson (MiniScribe founder) founded CoData to work on a new 3.5-inch disk drive.
+With a prototype of their product completed, Squires and Johnson approached Conner about joining Codata in late 1985.
+In 1986, Conner merged his then defunct company, Conner Peripherals, with Squires and Johnson's CoData, adopting the name Conner Peripherals for the merged entity.
+Conner had trouble finding financing from venture capitalists, so he approached Compaq, which was in the market for an improved HDD for a portable computer it had under development.
+Compaq provided $12 million of capital.
+By 1987 (the first year of mass production), Conner had sold $113 million worth of 3.5" HDD, with 90% of the proceeds going to Compaq.
+The first 3.5-inch product was the CP340 HDD, which had a capacity of 20 MB.
+The subsequent HDD, CP341, established the popularity of the ATA interface originally proposed by Western Digital.

+By 1990, Conner Peripherals was the fastest growing start-up company in the history of US commerce, According to Finis Conner, one key aspect of success was the company's practice of buying all the components (heads, disks, motors, chips) from other manufacturers and focusing on excellence in high-volume assembly and manufacturing.
+Conner peripherals was merged into Seagate in February 1996, at which point he left the company.
+For its fiscal year ending December 31, 1995, Conner reported about $2.4 billion in revenue compared to Seagate's fiscal year revenue of $4.5 billion.

-Post Conner Peripherals
+Career after Conner Peripherals

 Since the merger with Seagate, Conner has pursued a number of activities: